osintqueen/osintqueen.github.io/aboutme.md

 <img src="https://www.codewars.com/users/idreamintechno/badges/large"/>
 <script src="https://tryhackme.com/badge/232784"></script>

 Hi there!
-I'm a cybersecurity enthusiast interested in OSINT, Ethical Hacking, and Security Awareness.
-I made this blog to increase awareness regarding common cyber threats and scams.
+I’m a cybersecurity enthusiast interested in OSINT, Ethical Hacking, and Security Awareness.
+I aim to spread awareness about cyber threats and scams that could impact individuals and organizations.

+ In my spare time, I am dedicated to enhancing my current skillset and knowledge by participating in CTF platforms and competitions and completing online courses.
+I also enjoy building computers and coding in Python.